-Pregnancy hormones affect gallbladder function, resulting in slowing or stopping the flow of bile.
-The gallbladder holds bile that is produced in the liver, which is necessary in the breakdown of fats in digestion.
-When the bile flow is stopped or slowed down, this causes a build up of bile acids in the liver which can spill into the bloodstream.
+Pregnancy hormones affect liver function, resulting in slowing or stopping the flow of bile.
+The gallbladder holds bile that is produced in the liver, which is necessary for the breakdown of fats in digestion.
+When the bile flow in the liver itself is stopped or slowed down, this causes a build up of bile acids in the liver which can spill into the bloodstream.

 What are the symptoms of cholestasis of pregnancy?

 - Itching, particularly on the hands and feet (often is the only symptom noticed)

 - Pain in the right upper quadrant (RUQ), without gallstones

 Who is at risk for cholestasis of pregnancy?

 1 to 2 pregnancies in 1,000 are affected by cholestasis.

 The following women have a higher risk of getting cholestasis during pregnancy: